SEND Information Report

 The SENCO receives training from various local and national providers on a wide range of conditions such as Autism, Dyslexia etc. This training is then delivered to the school staff in staff meetings, key stage meetings or individual coaching when the need arises.

 The SENCO, class teachers, Teaching Assistants, other staff and governors also access training to learn how to support children with specific needs such as Downs Syndrome, Autism and Diabetes.

 All school staff have had training on creating an environment to promote good emotional well-being.
-Mental-Health first aiders and a trained counsellor are available to work with children should the need arise.
+Emotional Literacy Support Assistants (ELSAs) and a trained counsellor are available to work with children should the need arise.

 b) What specialist services and expertise are available or accessed by the school?